zeroincombenze/tools/docs/pypi_z0bug_odoo/rtd_usage.rst

 company_id
 ~~~~~~~~~~

 If value is empty, user company is used.
+When data is searched by resource_bind() function the "company_id" field
+is automatically filled and added to search domain.
-This behavior is
-not applied on "res.users" models.
+This behavior is not applied on
-Fot the "product.product", "product.template" and "res.partner" is searched
-for company or null value.
+"res.users", "res.partner","product.template" and "product.product" models.
+For these models you must fill the "company_id" field.
+For these models resource_bind() function searches for record with company_id
+null or equal to current user company.

 boolean
 ~~~~~~~